-- The sale or exchange of a capital asset (defined on this page) not reported on another form or schedule. - Gains from involuntary conversions (other than from casualty or theft) of capital assets not held for business or profit. - Capital gain distributions not reported directly on Form 1040, line 13. - Nonbusiness bad debts.
+- The sale or exchange of a capital asset (defined on this page) not reported on another form or schedule. - Gains from involuntary conversions (other than from casualty or theft) of capital assets not held for business or profit. - Capital gain distributions not reported directly on Form 1040, line 13, or Form 1040NR, line 14. - Nonbusiness bad debts.